CelNav in the Classroom

 There is a wealth of material on the Internet on Polynesian star navigation and non-Western navigation in general.
 Captain Cook was astounded at the advanced navigational skills of the people of the South Seas.
 See my page on Wayfinding.
 See especially the classroom activities at the Hawaiian Voyaging Society.

 There is also an interesting website called “Aboriginal (Native American) Astronomy” on star lore and Lakota astronomy.

 Once, to tempt a middle-schooler who did not want to read any books during the summer, I mentioned how Steven Callahan was able to navigate using a sextant made of pencils tied together and survived 76 days at sea.
-This student proceeded to devour Callahan’s account, Adrift (kids love harrowing adventure tales).
+This student proceeded to devour Callahan’s account, Adrift: Seventy-six Days Lost at Sea (kids love harrowing adventure tales).
 In My Old Man and the Sea, a father and his teenage son sail around Cape Horn, using no electronic navigation devices – just a sextant and compass.
-Then there is a Newbury Award-winning, fictionalized account of Nathaniel Bowditch’s (see above) life and work called Carry on, Mr. Bowditch by Jean Lee Latham.
+Then there is a Newbury Award-winning, fictionalized account of Nathaniel Bowditch’s (see above) life and work called Carry On, Mr. Bowditch by Jean Lee Latham.

 My graduate thesis was on Dante, so I have a page just for him.
 Knowledge of celestial navigation and of the stars and constellations will enhance your students’ understanding of Melville, (and don’t forget the wonderful new novel, Ahab’s Wife, or the Stargazer) Conrad, Spencer, Ovid, Shakespeare, Pope, Milton, Longfellow, the entire Western canon, Arabic and other eastern literature…well, just about everything.
 Reading much of the world’s literature without a knowledge of these things would be like reading most Western literature of the past two thousand years with no knowledge of the Hebrew Scriptures and New Testament – a huge percentage of the allusions and metaphors would fly over your head.
 See also my Quotations page ( a work in progress).
 BTW, Chaucer’s History of the Astrolabe is online as well.

-- Latitude Hooks and Azimuth Rings, by Dennis Fisher
+- Latitude Hooks and Azimuth Rings: How to Build and Use 18 Traditional Navigational Tools by Dennis Fisher

 - The Stars: A New Way to See Them by H.A.
 Rey